-However, there are certain situations or circumstances whereby a facilitation and/or extortion payment are forced to be made in order to protect one's life, limb or liberty.
-In such situations, any payments made must be immediately reported to the engagement liaison of the Company of whom will report to the Head of Division, the divisional Compliance Officer and Risk Management & Integrity Department.
+However, there are certain situations or circumstance where you may be forced to make a facilitation and/or extortion payment in order to protect your life, limb or liberty.
+In such situations, any payments made must be immediately reported to the Company's Compliance Officer.